FreeCodeCampTrondheim/BaWoEngine/README.md

 ### PLAYER INTERACTION
 There are two types of actions the player can take in the game that changes data:
-* choose new Options, which in turn creates new Options, Situations and Forecasts
+* choose new Options as long as there is enough willpower points to do so (choosing an Option creates new Options, Situations and Forecasts for player character)
 * regret (abort) the Situation marked as "activity", which is the Situation describing what the player character is currently doing (this will leave the player character without an activity